 4. Above all, I needed to listen to my body throughout and tweak the plan to avoid injury.
 It became obvious very quickly once I got started (particularly with my running) that I needed to start steady and gradually increase load.

-2) Make the training fit
+Make it fit

 It’s very easy for life to get in the way of getting things done and it was important for me to figure out how I was going to shoe-horn my training into my already busy schedule.